MagnusLoof/KarioMart/README.md

 Afterwards the winners lap times will be shown and you can then go back to start, restart the current map or quit.

 # Plan
-I first started working with what I deemed to be the most important part of the project, the car itself...
+I first started working with what I deemed to be the most important part of the project, the car itself.

-Then once the car was working I just made a simple map where I could add speedboosts, checkpoints and a goal...
+It has InputActions for acceleration and turning which affects the a Rigidbody attached to the car.
+As Rigidbody.MovePosition is used the car was able to keep driving into a wall to eventually phase through it.
+To prevent this I simply checked if I collided with a wall to disable the acceleration.
+However this way the car could not back away from the wall and had to rotate to adjust itself.
+So when the car collided with a wall I also decideed to addforce on the opposition direction of the collision contact.
+When the car exits the collision of the wall the acceleration InputAction gets enabled again.

+At first I had a Checkpoint script for all of the checkpoints that I had in the game.
+The point of this was to keep a list to track which cars had passed and to prevent a car passing multiple times.
+Once the goal was reached I had to check if all of the checkpoints had registered the car and then a lap had been made.
+However I realised it would be smarter that I make a new script for the car so they could add the checkpoints.
+Then when you pass the goal and you have passed all the checkpoints you can just clear the list of checkpoints and repeat.
+This prevented me from having a script on each checkpoint as well as the goal.

-Then I added the UI so that you could select the map, etc.
+I worked on the UI and the related scripts so that you could select which car and map you wanted to play.

-Eventually i added car selection, prefab wise I just had to make small changes to the speedboosts and car prefabs.
-Most difficult part was figuring out the math for the lists and the lists of lists.

-Added a race manager which took take care of laptimes, checkpoints,
+The way that I have made it has made my canvas and said scripts into a really huge mess that I definetly plant to improve on.

-Also struggled with the buttons losing references since the reference was being transfered between scenes but not the UI.
+On some scenes I had managers which were being transfered between scenes but not the UI, so all the UI references broke.
-I struggled for quite a bit so ended up just carrying over my UI between each scene.

-Countdown & fps limit
+Sadly as I have a lot to learn when it comes to UI I decided to simply have all of the UI in the same canvas.

+I noticed that my GPU at home went up to 70% usage when I was playing the game in the editor as the game was at 1000FPS.
+To solve this I just added a FPS limiter within the settings menu, this dramatically lowered the GPU usage.

 # Stuff I had to look up or get help with